GLOBAL MARKETS-U.S. tax cut worries dent hopes of longest winning run in 14 years

 But as a measure of relative calm amid the current bull market and a reflection of the low volatility environment that has dominated all year, none of the most recent 10 daily gains has exceeded half a percent and more than half of them were less than 0.1 percent.

-The dollar index, which tracks the greenback versus a basket of six key currencies, fell 0.44 percent to 94.448.
+The dollar index, which tracks the greenback versus a basket of six key currencies, fell 0.378 points or 0.4 percent, to 94.488.

 “There’s very much a risk of disappointment.
 The U.S. dollar could go through a weakening phase on the back of uncertainty around that tax reform,” said Steven Dooley, currency strategist for Western Union Business Solutions in Melbourne.